Grocery shopping on a budget can seem overwhelming. Where should you shop? What deals should you take advantage of? Is this even a good price?

 Big box stores typically mean big prices.
 To cut on costs, opt for discount grocery stores (shoutout to Aldi), international markets in your area, or local Farmer’s Markets.
 Low prices don’t mean low quality food.
 These stores and markets are typically the “no-frills” type, which cuts operating costs for the stores and in turn cuts prices for you!

 You can still find fresh produce and quality food at a fraction of the cost.
-Aldi has set the bar for discount stores as it offers a wide range of organic items, specialty foods, plant-based and gluten free friendly items at a great price.
+Aldi has set the bar for discount stores as it offers a wide range of organic items, specialty foods, plant-based and gluten-friendly items at a great price.
 International markets are perfect for finding low prices on grains, legumes, beans, a variety of meats , fruits and veggies.
-Local Farmer’s Markets allow you to support local businesses and save of fresh produce and food items.
+Local Farmer’s Markets allow you to support local businesses and save on fresh produce and food items.
 Need help finding a Farmer’s Market near you?
 We’ve got you covered, click here .

 Buying in bulk comes in handy for big families but it can also come in handy for those who aren’t feeding an army.
 When buying bulk there are two things to keep in mind: